zsofimajor/aliit-builder-hub/builder-guide/index.md

 <p style="color: var(--text-dim); font-size: 14px;">The kick-off call recording and slides are linked in the sidebar — new workshop and technical session recordings will be added there over time.</p>

 <div class="callout">
-  <span class="callout-label">💰 Related — Builder Program</span>
+  <span class="callout-label">💰 Related — Builder Bonus Program</span>
-  <p>Your quests happen through the monthly Builder Program sprint — declare what you're building, complete quests during that sprint, and the points you earn count toward both that month's $1,000 incentive pool and your progress toward becoming a Fellow.
-See the <a href="{{ '/builder-program/' | relative_url }}">Builder Program</a> for exactly how a sprint works.</p>
+  <p>Your quests happen through the monthly Builder Bonus Program sprint — declare what you're building, complete quests during that sprint, and the points you earn count toward both that month's $1,000 incentive pool and your progress toward becoming a Fellow.
+See the <a href="{{ '/builder-bonus-program/' | relative_url }}">Builder Bonus Program</a> for exactly how a sprint works.</p>
 </div>

 ### First week checklist